TroelsMortensen/CodeLabs/Tutorials/CsharpThreads/2 Overview.md

-# Multithreading overview
+# Multi-threading overview
 The threading functionality exists in the namespace **System.Threading**

-This namesspace provides classes and interfaces which enable multithreaded programming, i.e. parallel execution of code, and leveraging threads.
+This namespace provides classes and interfaces which enable multithreaded programming, i.e. parallel execution of code, and leveraging threads.

 ### Example usage
 * Separate heavy calculations from UI (to avoid freezes)